S-Shape Body Type: The Curvy Silhouette

 - Posture: A natural lordotic (inward) curve in the lower back accentuates the S-profile.
 Standing tall with shoulders back and pelvis neutral showcases curves best.

-- Muscle tone: Developed glute muscles add backward projection to the hips, deepening the S. Core strength supports the waist indentation.
+- Muscle tone: Developed glute muscles add backward projection to the hips, deepening the S-curve.
+Core strength supports the waist indentation.

 - Body fat distribution: Where fat sits relative to muscle determines the softness and depth of each curve.
 Even slight weight changes can alter the visual S-line.